-The University is committed to a year-round operating schedule in pursuit of its mission as a residential institution of higher education.
+As a residential institution, the University is committed to a year-round operating schedule.
 It is the intent of the University to remain open and adhere to full operations, including normal class schedules, insofar as it is possible.

-However, the University does not advise employees to take unwarranted risks when traveling to work in the event of inclement weather or other emergencies.
-Each person should exercise his or her best judgment with regards to road conditions and other safety concerns.
-Road conditions in areas away from the University campus may be worse than around the campus area.
-Therefore, no employee should come to work if the conditions he or she is facing are felt to be unsafe.
-If the University is open and an employee determines that it is unsafe to proceed to work, then the employee must notify his or her supervisor immediately.
+The University does not advise anyone to take unwarranted risks when traveling to work in the event of inclement weather or other emergencies.
+Commuting students, faculty, and non-essential staff should exercise their best judgment with regard to road conditions and other safety concerns.
+If the University is open and an employee determines that it is unsafe to proceed to work, then the employee must notify their supervisor immediately.

 It is anticipated that the need to excuse any employee from work will be rare and that snowfall, other inclement weather, or emergencies will not be cause for an employee's absence.
-If the University remains open and an employee calls in prior to the start of their shift (based on departmental guidelines for advance notice), then pay for the time taken will come from the employee's accrued vacation leave, bonus vacation (subject to approval by Human Resources).
+If the University remains open and an employee calls in prior to the start of their shift (based on departmental guidelines for advance notice), then pay for the time taken will come from the employee's accrued vacation leave, personal day, or bonus vacation (subject to approval by Human Resources).
 If no paid time is available then the absence will be leave without pay.
 An employee may not use sick leave pay in substitution for time missed due to snow or other inclement weather.

-In addition, only under exceptional circumstances when the University officially closes will the University declare that employees are excused from work for all or a portion of the day with pay.
+Only under exceptional circumstances when the University officially closes will the University declare that employees are excused from work for all or a portion of the day with pay.
 The most reliable and extensive source regarding official closings and class schedules during inclement weather situations will be available on the University's hotline at (804) 289-8760 and on the University Emergency Alert web page.

 Local television and radio stations will provide brief messages regarding which areas of the University may be opened or closed.

 - WCVE/WCVW - (PBS)

 - WTVR - (CBS)